th7mo/th7mo.com/z-shell.md

 ### Plugins
 This sections explains how to install and enable various plugins for Oh My Zsh.
+All the available plugins for Oh My Zsh can be found at their [GitHub repository](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins).

 #### Autosuggestions
 Install the [git](git.md) repository for [Z shell autosuggestions](https://github.com/zsh-users/zsh-autosuggestions):